Digitizing Map Data (QGIS3)¶

 Now we will create another layer to digitize the parks as polygons.
 Click New GeoPackage Layer dialog, click the … button and select the GeoPackage database namedicon from Panels.
 In the

 digitizing.gpkg.
 Name the new layer as an attribute called

 MultiPolygonas the Type.
-The base topographic map is in the
+The base topographic map is the

 EPSG:2193 - NZGD 2000CRS.
 Click OK.
 In New Field Enter

-50as Maximum length and click :guilabel:` Add to attribute list.`
+50as Maximum length and click :guilabel:` Add to Fields List.`.
+Click OK.

 Now select layer